astropy/astropy-healpix/docs/interpolation.rst

   interpolation.
-This is trickier to do by hand, and we therefore provide the methods :meth:`~astropy_healpix.HEALPix.interpolate_bilinear_lonlat` and :meth:`~astropy_healpix.HEALPix.interpolate_bilinear_skycoord` methods to faciliate this.
+This is trickier to do by hand, and we therefore provide the methods :meth:`~astropy_healpix.HEALPix.interpolate_bilinear_lonlat` and :meth:`~astropy_healpix.HEALPix.interpolate_bilinear_skycoord` methods to facilitate this.
 If you are not already familiar with how to access HEALPix data from FITS files, we have provided a `Full example`_ in the following section.